 Universities in particular have become attractive targets for hackers because of the freedom with which information is exchanged in an educational environment.
 Humboldt State University, like other institutions, is legally required to be vigilant and proactive in the protection of PII that's been entrusted to us.

 If you have questions about information security, please click on the appropriate email address below to send a message to the information security team:

 Learn more about HSU's information security by clicking on the Quicklinks at the top right of this page.

 Physical safety, including cyberstalking and cyberbullying, concerns should be reported to the HSU Police Department by calling 911 or 5555 from any campus phone.

 If you need to report an information security incident that has either happened already or is in process, please use one of the emergency contact methods below:

 The information security office is located in Van Matre Hall, Room 200C

-The primary document governing Information Security at HSU is the Appropriate Use Policy.
+The primary document governing Information Security at HSU is the CSU Responsible Use Policy.

 Additional policies may be found at HSU Technology Policies